iamphuc/Tabu-Search/README.md

 ## Demonstration
 ![](images/Tabu%20Search%202D%20Demonstration.gif)

-TS is able to identify the global optimum in this 2D multimodal function thanks to its **Tabu Move**
+TS is able to identify the global optimum in this 2D multimodal function thanks to its **Tabu Move** feature.
+Once a certain move is kept in memory as a tabu move, the algorithm doesn't allow dialing back to the tabu move anymore.
+Thus further exploration in the search space is possible.
+In our case, as the algorithm finds lower points beyond the tabu move, we can say that the tabu move is the global optimum.
+This is indeed the case because the other optimum is only the local optimum.
 ## License
 This repository contains a [MIT LICENSE](https://github.com/iamphuc/Tabu-Search/blob/main/LICENSE)